Section I: Basics

 7. How does Ravenloft fit into the Open Gaming License (OGL)?

-8. Ravenloft is published under a special license between Wizards of the Coast and Arthaus and thus does not use the OGL at all.
+8. Ravenloft was published under a special license between Wizards of the Coast and Arthaus and thus does not use the OGL at all.
 This means that Ravenloft products contain no OGL content that can be used in other OGL products.
 This also means that what other WotC books and products Ravenloft products can reference are quite different to the restrictions placed on other OGL products.
 In short – do not assume that the rules that apply to other d20 publishers also apply to Ravenloft!
 That is the main reason that the FoS will not accept any d20 OGL material in our netbooks.

-VII: The Fraternity of Shadows
+Section VII: The Fraternity of Shadows

 1. What is the Fraternity of Shadows (FoS)?

-Today, the Fraternity of Shadows numbers six (five and a half really) who are: David (aka Jester), Dion Fernandez (of Midway Haven), Joël Paquin (aka Gotten on the WotC board), Sharon Dornhoff (aka Rotifer), Stephen Sutton (aka ScS).
-We never really accepted Nathan Okerlund (aka Dmitri Stanislaus)'s resignment so he came back with us.
+Today, the Fraternity of Shadows numbers seven (six and a half really) who are: David (a.k.a.
+Jester), Joël Paquin (a.k.a.
+Gotten on the WotC board), Sharon Dornhoff (a.k.a.
+Rotipher), Stephen Sutton (a.k.a.
+ScS), Leyshon Campbell (a.k.a.
+DeepShadow), and Ron Laufer (a.k.a. gonzoron).
+We never really accepted Nathan Okerlund (aka Dmitri Stanislaus)'s resignation so he came back with us.

-These are the members that left the Fraternity for other futile real life tasks: Eddie Brennan (aka Wiccy), Jason True (aka Javier), and Luiz Eduardo Perret (Lord Arijani).
+These are the members that left the Fraternity for other futile real life tasks: Dion Fernandez (of Midway Haven), Eddie Brennan (aka Wiccy), Jason True (aka Javier), and Luiz Eduardo Perret (Lord Arijani, who departed before the founding of the Fraternity website).
 They still owe us a lot of money so if you see them, let us know.

 3. What is the ‘canon’ Fraternity of Shadows society?

-4. The ‘canon’ secret society devoted to the acquisition of knowledge regarding the Dread Reams.
-The FoS is detailed in: Domains of Dread, VanRichten’s Arsenal and Ravenloft Gazetteer II.
-Also, you can find more on the Fraternity of Shadows secret society by reading Nathan's Okerlund article "Scholars of darkness" in the USS 2002 as well as Quoth the Raven #X (see the library section of this site or click here.
+4. The ‘canon’ secret society is devoted to the acquisition of knowledge regarding the Dread Realms.
+The FoS is detailed in: Domains of Dread, Van Richten’s Arsenal and Ravenloft Gazetteer II.
+Also, you can find more on the Fraternity of Shadows secret society by reading Nathan's Okerlund article "Scholars of Darkness" in the USS 2002 as well as Quoth the Raven #10 (see the Library section of this site).

 5. What are the Undead Sea Scrolls (USS) and Quoth the Raven (QtR)?

 6. The Undead Sea Scrolls and Quoth the Raven are netbooks published by the Fraternity of Shadows.
-These books are compilations of article written by the fan community.
+These books are compilations of articles written by the fan community.
 Both netbooks can be downloaded from the Library.

 The USS and QtR accept all kinds of articles pretaining to Ravenloft.
 To contribute to these netbooks, contact any member of the Fraternity of Shadows, or post on the message board, Le Cafe de Nuit.